Canadian Pacific files objection with U.S. regulator over Canadian National's bid for Kansas City rail

-BusinessCanadian Pacific files objection with U.S. regulator over Canadian National's bid for Kansas City rail

-Canadian Pacific Railway Ltd (CP.TO) (CP) said on Saturday it filed a formal objection with a U.S. regulator stating Canadian National Railway Co's (CNR.TO) near $30 billion rival bid for Kansas City Southern (KSU.N) does not qualify to be exempted from tougher merger rules.
+(Reuters) - Canadian Pacific Railway Ltd (CP) said on Saturday it filed a formal objection with a U.S. regulator stating Canadian National Railway Co’s near $30 billion rival bid for Kansas City Southern does not qualify to be exempted from tougher merger rules.

 Last week, the U.S. Surface Transportation Board (STB) granted waiver to CP’s $25 billion agreed bid for Kansas City Southern, which means the deal would not be subjected to the tougher railroad merger rules the regulator put in place in 2001.